aoloe/php-tiny-rest/README.md

 # Tiny Rest

-Set of three tiny classes for creating a tiny rest App.
+One small single file with Router, Request and Response classes for tiny rest Apps

-Provides:
+TinyRest provides:

-- An App that let you register Post and Get routes.
+- Registration of Post and Get routes.
 - A mandatory `action` argument (no rewrite needed or supported).
 - An Http Request class that queries `$_POST` and `$_GET` (with support for Json over Post).
 - An Http Response class that returns Json encoded replies.

 ## Usage